Welcome to our website, we hope you enjoy it and find it helpful. We are a group of people

 The National Spirituality and Mental Health Forum was asked to continue the work of promoting spirituality in mental health units and among faith communities.
 The Forum was given a three year grant from the Department of Health in April 2009 to employ a Project Lead and two Field Officers for one day a week each.
-Peter was appointed as the Project Lead and, when the grant finished, Peter continued the work on a voluntary basis up until the present day.
+Peter was appointed as the Project Lead and, when the grant finished, Peter continued the work on a voluntary basis up until December 2013.

-Peter is married to Sue and they have three children and one grandson who is very special.
+Peter was married to Sue and they have three children and one grandson who is very special.
 After school at the age of eighteen Peter joined the army at the Royal Military Academy at Sandhurst and, while there, went up to Balliol College, Oxford to read Modern History.
 After University, he became a trainee social worker and ended his professional social work career as Director of Social Services for Worcestershire.
-From 2001 he has been deeply involved in the Spirituality programme.
-He is a member of a running club and one way he expresses his own spirituality is through running, not least because of the natural community which develops of like-minded people.
-Another avenue he uses to articulate his spirituality is through his own Catholic faith community, where he is not only highly regarded but has also been influential in raising the importance of mental health in today’s society, contributing to Ben Bano’s guidance for parish communities.
-Peter’s own interests in spirituality have moved far beyond the world of mental health and now include areas such as spirituality and leadership.
+From 2001 he was been deeply involved in the Spirituality programme.
+He was a member of a running club and one way he expressed his own spirituality is through running, not least because of the natural community which develops of like-minded people.
+Another avenue he used was to articulate his spirituality is through his own Catholic faith community, where he is not only highly regarded but had also been influential in raising the importance of mental health in today’s society, contributing to Ben Bano’s guidance for parish communities.
+Peter’s own interests in spirituality have moved far beyond the world of mental health and included areas such as spirituality and leadership.
 He has written extensively about spirituality and, as well as editing books and writing papers, has managed to write a number of books himself.
 A definitive list is attached.

-Whenever Peter is presenting spirituality whether for a conference of 200 people or a seminar for 20 professionals, he always makes the point that he has suffered with mental health problems himself and so understands the user perspective from within.
-It is extremely sad that he now has to contend with the pernicious and destructive illness known as motor neurone disease.
-This is sapping his strength and his ability to continue with his very heavy work load (see his latest report to the Forum Trustees).
+Whenever Peter presented spirituality, for a conference of 200 people or a seminar for 20 professionals, he always made the point that he had suffered with mental health problems himself and so understood the user perspective from within.
+It is extremely sad that he had to contend with the pernicious and destructive illness known as motor neurone disease.
+This sapped his strength and his ability to continue with his very heavy work load (see his latest report to the Forum Trustees).
 Everyone in the field of spirituality owes Peter a great debt of gratitude for his unerring courage in driving forward a not always popular area of human concern, his strong work ethic, his readiness to be available to a whole range of people, his amazing ability to network, and his stoicism in the face of adversity.
-He is unique.
+He was unique."

 For more information about Professor Peter Gilbert, please follow these links: